sravani444/Cash-Withdrawal/README.md

 ### Quick Tips
 <details>
-- The string method slice() extracts a section of a string and returns it as a new string, without modifying the original string,
+- The string method slice() extracts a section of a string and returns it as a new string, without modifying the original string
   - 1.const text = "The quick brown fox";
   - 2.console.log(text.slice(0, 3)); // The
   - 3.console.log(text.slice(2, 3)); // e
-- You can use the cursor CSS property to specify the mouse cursor to be displayed when pointing over an element,
+- You can use the cursor CSS property to specify the mouse cursor to be displayed when pointing over an element
   -  cursor: pointer;
-- You can use the below outline CSS property for buttons and input elements to remove the highlighting when the elements are clicked,
+- You can use the below outline CSS property for buttons and input elements to remove the highlighting when the elements are clicked
   -  outline: none;
 </details>